InserirAquiNome/crypto/0_PGP.md

 ### Make sure that the offline machine don't connect to any device.

 This laptop was Ethernet adapter and Wi-Fi adapter.
-I will blacklist the kernel modules of this adapters to try to prevent any connection from this adapters to other devices.
+I will blacklist the kernel modules of this adapters to try to prevent any connection from this adapters to the internet.

 I will see how many network adapters I have